An activity view — often called a share sheet — presents a range of tasks that people can perform in the current context.

 Write a succinct, descriptive title for each custom action you provide.
 If a title is too long, the system wraps it and may truncate it.
 Prefer a single verb or a brief verb phrase that clearly communicates what the action does.
 Avoid including your company or product name in an action title.
 In contrast, the share sheet displays the title of a share activity — typically a company name — below the icon that represents it.

 Make sure activities are appropriate for the current context.
-Although system-provided tasks can’t be reordered in an activity, they can be excluded if they aren’t applicable to your app.
-For example, to prevent people from printing images, you can exclude the Print activity.
+Although you can’t reorder system-provided tasks in an activity view, you can exclude tasks that aren’t applicable to your app.
+For example, if it doesn’t make sense to print from within your app, you can exclude the Print activity.
 You can also identify which custom tasks to show at any given time.

-Use the Action button to display an activity view.
-People are accustomed to accessing system-provided activities when they tap the Action button.
+Use the Share button to display an activity view.
+People are accustomed to accessing system-provided activities when they choose the Share button.
 Avoid confusing people by providing an alternative way to do the same thing.